 \subsection{Quantum coherence monotone}

 We first review some elementary concepts concerning coherence measures.
-The notion of coherence admitted in this paper is identified to the one in \cite{Coh1}, where in order to specify a reasonable measure of quantum coherence, the following set of axioms should be satisfied.
+The notion of coherence admitted in this paper is identified {as} the one in \cite{Coh1}, where {the following set of axioms should be satisfied to specify a reasonable measure of quantum coherence}.

 For a given fixed basis $\{|i\rangle\}$, the set of \emph{incoherent states} $\mathcal{I}$ is the set of quantum states with diagonal density matrices with respect to this basis.
-Incoherent completely positive and trace preserving maps (ICPTP) are maps that map every incoherent state to another incoherent state.
-Given this, we say that $\mathcal{C}$ is a proper measure of quantum coherence if it satisfies following properties:
+Incoherent completely positive and trace-preserving maps (ICPTP) are maps that map every incoherent state to another incoherent state.
+Given this, we say that $\mathcal{C}$ is a proper measure of quantum coherence if it satisfies {the} following properties:

 (C1). $\mathcal{C}(\rho) \geqslant 0$ for any quantum state $\rho$ and equality holds iff $\rho \in \mathcal{I}$.

 (C2a).
 The measure is non-increasing under a ICPTP map $\Phi$, i.e., $\mathcal{C}(\rho) \geqslant \mathcal{C}(\Phi(\rho))$.